-You may find yourself thinking in the car, or in the shower, or lying awake at 3 AM: “If I’m doing everything right, why do I feel like I’m disappearing?” or “How much more of myself do I have to give up just to keep this going?”
+You may find yourself thinking about it in the car, in the shower, or lying awake at 3 AM.
+If I’m doing everything right, why doesn’t this feel good anymore?
+And then, sometimes quietly beneath that, How much more of myself do I have to stretch just to keep this going?

 The Life You Learned To Adjust To

-I have been adjusting myself my whole life.
-As a child, I learned to be the easy one so no one had to worry about me.
-In school, I learned that if I performed well, I would be praised and feel a sense of belonging.
-As an adult, I carried that forward into medical training and practice, as well as in relationships, constantly asking myself, “What version of me will make this work?”
+I’ve been adjusting myself for as long as I can remember.
+As a child, I became the easy one so no one had to worry about me.
+In school, I discovered that performing well brought praise and a sense of belonging.
+As an adult, I carried that pattern into medical training, into practice, and into relationships, quietly asking myself, What version of me will make this work?

 The Trap of Over-functioning